pudly/schmopera-hugo/content/articles/talking-with-conductors-francesco-lanzillotta.md

 Even the idea of tempo should be very flexible depending on the meaning of the words.
 Sometimes if we don’t even have a change of tempo written in the score we should understand when it is necessary to move the musical line forward.

-We think that playing “leggero” means to play “piano” and this is a big mistake.
+We think that playing "leggero" means to play "piano" and this is a big mistake.
 It means that there are some main points in the music that need to be stressed and then relaxed.

-\- How does the role of the conductor differ between opera and symphonic work?
+## How does the role of the conductor differ between opera and symphonic work?

-I don’t think it is so different.
-Taking care of details such as searching for the right sound and the right idea of “fraseggio”, understanding the style of a composer and his identity are the same goals when conducting both opera and symphonic works.
+I don't think it is so different.
+Taking care of details such as searching for the right sound and the right idea of "fraseggio", understanding the style of a composer and his identity are the same goals when conducting both opera and symphonic works.

 Of course in opera a conductor must understand what kind of voices he has and find a solution if his previous ideas don’t work so well with them.
 He should be resilient.

-\- What makes a conductor “singer-friendly”?
+## What makes a conductor "singer-friendly"?

 As I said before, a conductor must understand the characteristics of the singers that he has in his production and try to model his musical idea on them.
-Sometimes it’s important to convince a singer that he or she can do what you want, even if he or she is not convinced.
-In order to do this, it’s necessary to explain every detail clearly and precisely.
+Sometimes it's important to convince a singer that he or she can do what you want, even if he or she is not convinced.
+In order to do this, it's necessary to explain every detail clearly and precisely.

-At least he has to love voices and think about Opera as a great teamwork.
+At least he has to love voices and think about opera as a great teamwork.

 \- What kind of communication skills does a conductor need to work in opera?

 There are a lot of skills that a conductor should have.
 We could speak about how to create a good work atmosphere, to be convincing about his ideas, and to have a good technique to bring the orchestra and the singers together.

 But the most important skill is impossible to describe: it is about the wave of music that must fill the theater and bring all of the musicians, singers, and choir in a secret place full of magic during a performance.
 This is the difference between a good conductor and a great conductor.

 \- What does opera need more of?
 What does it need less of?